brilliantlabsAR/ar-studio-for-vscode/README.md

    6. to delete select and press delete button, multiple selected objects can be deleted
    7. ctrl + A to select all
    8. ctrl + D to duplicate selected

+   TIP: To snap line, polyline, polygon to nearest multiple of 45 degrees hold ctrl or shift
 ## Requirements

 - Windows or MacOS